GU-DataLab/topic-modeling-topic-noise-models/README.md

 to install relevant Python requirements:
 > pip install -r requirements.txt

-You must have the Java JDK installed on your computer for the next step.
+You must have the Java JDK installed on your computer to run TND.
 It can be downloaded [here](https://www.oracle.com/java/technologies/javase-downloads.html).
-We originally built this with JDK 11, but have tested with JDK 8 and 16. to build the Mallet files for the different topic models:
+We originally built this with JDK 11, but have tested with JDK 8 and 16.
-> ./setup.sh

 ### Using TND and NLDA
 **Loading and Preparing Data for Modeling.**